bhargav-kulkarni/Internship-2023/shubham/README.md

  npm start
 ```

-- Project is used basic understanding of react
+- Project is used for basic understanding of react
 ---